reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 ## Implementation

-I implememented this system with a combination of Pytorch and Python - torch for the neural network evaluation and training, and python for the tree algorithm and all the surrounding bits and pieces.
+I implemented this system with a combination of Pytorch and Python - torch for the neural network evaluation and training, and python for the tree algorithm and all the surrounding bits and pieces.
 Because of the high computational requirements of the system, I wrote it so that it could be parallelized.
 There was a set of workers which played games against themselves using the latest version of the trained model, and these workers passed the results of the games back in a queue so that they could be stored in a memory object.
 There was also another worker which used the memory object to train the model.

 About the neural network itself: I used a set of convolutional layers with the two heads, policy heads and value heads.
 Initially, I started with 6 convolutional layers with a kernel size of 3, which is enough to span the $6*7$ Connect 4 board.